 Jupiter, Mary Ann and the children made the trek north and attempted to start over.

-Despite their best efforts, within a few years the extreme hardship took its toll on him now in his early 50s.
+The extreme hardship took its toll on him now in his early 60s.
 He contracted a respiratory ailment from which he was unable to recover.
 He was never able to realize his dream of having a home of his own or see his children flourish.

 He had requested that he be buried on Palatine Hill to be close to the family and community he so dearly loved.